-Laptop memory comes in the same standard DDR, DDR2 or DDR3 for newer systems and SDRAM for older they are usually called SODIMM which stands for small outline dual in-line memory module.
+Laptop memory comes in the same standards so DDR4 is the current with older versions DDR3, DDR2, or DDR, and for older still SDRAM format SO-DIMM for older they are usually called SODIMM which stands for small outline dual in-line memory module.

-The 200-pin SO-DIMM if the notch is located further outboard, it indicates the DDR class of memory.
+The 200-pin SO-DIMM if the notch is located further outward, it indicates the DDR class of memory.
 When the notch is located towards the centre of the board, it indicates DDR2.
 These two types of memory are not interchangeable and thus have slightly different notch locations that prevent cross installation.

 Again just like the full size modules you can install faster speed DDR/DDR2 memory into your system if your motherboard supports the type and likewise it will run at the lower speed if used with a slower module.